fitnesswanderer/Udacity-Project/README.md

 # Project Summary

 This project is part of  Udacity DataScience Nanodegree program.
-This project answers follwoing business questions
+This project answers following business questions

 1) Which neighborhoods has highest AirBnB listings?